 Why your investment in HR tech is justified

 While recruitment is necessary to grow your talent pool, developing your current employees is more cost-effective since they are familiar with your company’s workflows and policies.
-Employee retention is a top priority for every organization, for losing employees can mean losing valuable institutional knowledge, lower morale in remaining team members and lost productivity.
+Employee retention is one of the key priorities for every organization.
+An Interesting stat says that more than 50% of organizations around the world find it challenging to retain their most valued employees.
+Losing employees can mean losing valuable institutional knowledge, lower morale in remaining team members and lost productivity.

 A workforce management software allows you to match candidates with the skills required for specific jobs more effectively.
 With increased efficiency in terms of project goals and better accessibility for employees, creating a sense of accomplishment make employee retention measures more effective.
 Feedback/pulse surveys, effective performance appraisals, teleworking, and streamlined workflows also make employee retention easier.